russjohnson09/vgmplay/docs/SegaSpecs.md

 I've heard that it is psuedo-stereo that needs to alternate between left and right.
 For me, I don't think I can hear the difference between that and true stereo.

+	CAA->SmpP = 0x00;
+	CAA->SmpLast = 0x00;
+	CAA->SmpNext = 0x00;
+	CAA->LSmpl.Left = 0x00;
+	CAA->LSmpl.Right = 0x00;

+The chip will store the audio it found by interpreting the vgm file.

+The ResampleChipStream will get the chip stream and put it into a wav buffer.

+FillBuffer

+InterpretFile

+InterpretVGM // fill chip stream

+ResampleChipStream // get chip stream to buffer.